KTH/devops-course/contributions/demo/week6/campione-mateusma/README.md

   - add a new secret to the project
   - integrate the secrets created with Github Actions

+At the end we will also give a brief explanation on why someone should use Bitwarden secret manager rather than the secrets in GitHub actions.

 **Relevance**

 This type of tool is very important when it comes to DevSecOps since it streamlines the process of managing secrets and deploying them at scale.
 It also provides a good way to integrate said secrets into Github Actions which is very useful when it comes to Continuous Integration.